October 5th, 2024:

 The actual seam, however, will end up being above the character line.
 I cut it here because the best chance for avoiding warpage (besides using good welding technique) is to be close to a ridge in the metal.
 The stiffness of the ridge helps minimize warpage.

 I wire brushed the trunk drop area, ground and prepped the lower flange, welded up a few rust pinholes, and gave everything a coat of POR15.
 I overlaid the patch panel to check for interference and alignment.
 Looks really good.
 I drilled a few holes along the lower and front edges for spotwelds.
 After checking and rechecking the fit, I clamped it along the lower edge.
-I also put in a couple of zip screws on the top edge.
+I also put in a couple of zip screws on the top edge, then filled in a few spot welds on the lower edge.

+So the top is still loose.
 Now it's time to cut and butt.
 If you followed the previous Lemans build you would remember that I touted a youtuber named Fitzee.
 His cut and butt technique is as simple as it is effective.
-This is why I laid the patch panel over the damaged area.
-The idea is to double cut through both panels about 8 or so inches at a time.
-The patch, which of course is on top, can then be pushed even with the original metal and spot welded into place.
+This is why I placed the patch panel on top of the damaged area.
+The idea is to double cut through both panels horizontally about 8 or so inches at a time.
+The patch can then be pushed even with the original metal and spot welded into place.
 This process is repeated until the entire distance has been covered.
-Then the spotwelds can be filled in until it's a solid weld, ground smooth, and prepped for paint.
+Then the spotwelds can be gradually filled in until it's a solid weld, ground smooth, and prepped for paint.

 There's still a lot to do here, but it lines up well and will be easy to finish.

-As mentioned, Some prior "customizer" did violence to both wheel lips to make room for some monster sized truck tires.
-Now, I admit I couldn't find anyone who made the repair panel for the Lemans/GTO.
+As mentioned, Some prior "customizer" did violence to both wheel lips to make room for some ugly monster truck tires.
+Now, I couldn't find anyone who made the repair panel for the Lemans/GTO.
 So I bought a pair for the same year Chevelle.
 I was hoping they were close enough so that I could modify them.
-I reasoned that it's a case of either spending oodles on new quarters (been there, done that, out of the question) and spend weeks or months installing them, or adapt.
-I choose to adapt.
-The risk is I may have made a mistake, but it's only an $85 mistake.
+I reasoned that I could choose to spend oodles on new quarter skins and spend weeks or months installing them (and then modify them because they only sell them for a '66).
+Been there, done that, out of the question.
+Or, I could improvise and adapt.
+That's what I choose.
+I may have made a mistake, but it's only an $85 mistake.

 And actually, when they came in the mail I was pleasantly surprised.
 The wheel opening was pretty close to the same contour.
 But they are too short, so it's time to cut and stretch them.